 Learning activities, exercises, and projects are designed to promote collaboration among students in which they apply their knowledge to solve complex problems.
 A variety of digital tools are used to support collaborative online learning, asynchronously and synchronously.
-Using weekly topics and assignments in the courses is a good practice in the context of distance learning.
+Using weekly topics and assignments in the courses is a good practice i.
 The pedagogical concept for online distance learning is based on solid and well-established theoretical foundations.

-The small class sizes allow the instructors to work in close contact with the students providing the guidance and encouragement needed especially in distance learning settings.
+The small class sizes allow the instructors to work in close contact with the students providing the guidance and encouragement needed.